Veda1809/pes_asic_class/README.md

 ## RISCV GCC Compiler and Dissemble

-Using the riscv gcc compiler `riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c`, we compiled the C program.
+Using the riscv gcc compiler, we compiled the C program.

+`riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c`

 Using `ls -ltr sum1ton.c`, we can check that the object file is created.

-To get the assembly code for the C program, `riscv64-unknown-elf-objdump -d sum1ton.o | less` .
+To get the dissembled ALP code for the C program,

+`riscv64-unknown-elf-objdump -d sum1ton.o | less` .

-In order to view the main section, type `/main`.
+In order to view the main section, type
+`/main`.

 Here, since we used -O1 optimisation, the number of instructions are 15.

 <img width="453" alt="image" src="https://github.com/Veda1809/pes_asic_class/assets/142098395/98843b92-0beb-4bfc-ba4b-1dac5c93ed3c">

 When we use -Ofast optimisation, we can see that the number of instructions have been reduced to 12.

 <img width="422" alt="image" src="https://github.com/Veda1809/pes_asic_class/assets/142098395/3eb7afcd-0645-4340-bcac-ae2dc3258ce3">

+- -Onumber : level of optimisation required
+- -mabi : specifies the ABI (Application Binary Interface) to be used during code generation according to the requirements
+- -march : specifies target architecture

+In order to view the different options available for these fields, use the following commands

+go to the directory where riscv64-unkonwn-elf is present

+- -O1 : ``` riscv64-unkonwn-elf --help=optimizer```
+- -mabi : ```riscv64-unknown-elf-gcc --target-help```
+- -march : ```riscv64-unknown-elf-gcc --target-help```

+For different instances,
+- use the command ```riscv64-unknown-elf-objdump -d 1_to_N.o | less```
+- use ``` /instance``` to search for an instance
+- press ENTER
+- press ```n``` to search next occurance
+- press ```N``` to search for previous occurance.
+- use ```esc :q``` to quit

 ## Spike Simulation and Debug